Frequently-Asked Questions

 I have two computers on a home network, that share a connection to the Internet.
 Can I run EchoLink on both computers at the same time?

-No. Because each EchoLink station must have a different Internet address, it is not possible to run EchoLink on two or more computers that share a common "public" address, even under different callsigns.
+Because each EchoLink station must have a different Internet address, it is not possible to run EchoLink on two or more computers that share a common "public" address, even under different callsigns, unless you choose one of the Proxy options, or run one or both using a VPN service.

 Some cable-modem and DSL providers, however, offer the option of multiple IP addresses sharing the same Internet connection.